IN THIS ARTICLE

 But changing careers is not something that can be done overnight.
 From education and portfolio building to networking and interviewing, there are several steps budding data scientists must take before they are ready for their first day on the job.

 While it can’t be denied that there’s a lot of work to be done, it doesn’t have to be overwhelming.
-With our 9-step guide, you’ll be able to plan out and visualize clear goals that will help you progress toward your first role within the data science field.
+With our 9-step guide, you’ll be able to plan out and visualize clear goals that will help you progress on your journey to becoming a data scientist.
 Keep reading if you’re ready to start working on landing your dream job!

 What Is a Data Scientist?

-A data scientist is a technology professional that works in the field of data gathering, wrangling, manipulation, and analysis.
+A data scientist is a technology professional that works in the field of data gathering, wrangling, manipulating, and analyzing.
 Often with backgrounds in computer science, mathematics, statistics, and business, data scientists in all their forms aim to understand the data they work with and then use it to illustrate or predict useful and profitable insights.

 What Does a Data Scientist Do?

 As data scientists often work with extremely large sets of data—or “big data” as it is sometimes referred to—a large amount of their time goes to gathering and readying data so that it can be used for various purposes.

 Get To Know Other Data Science Students